skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+That part of the mangle of practice is its ad hoc-ness. (see note 34 on p.21 of Pickering - Suchman).
+Also Pickering on mental hygiene (and Popper etc) on p.198 -- fantastic.
+This is a 'thing' for science to admit, but less so in the arts. is the mangle of practice self-evident? the ad hoc-ness of messy process? "self-evident" - Burrows (15 Dec 2022, personal comms)

+> And without too much preparation on the spur of the moment I shared the thought 'practice is a doing which is not yet art', but the exact meaning of what I intended to say only vaguely hovered, clouded with questions.[@burrows-2022-writing p.23]

+am I making teleology based argument here? that ad hoc nature of artistic practice renders ab ovo a bit useless?
+(Was it Bridle who mentioend something like this?)

+Invites old question of whether some art making is not researchful and that the REF panelists were seeing that work with its retrofitted RQs etc. Because, surely some art work is not as research-ful as others?
+And that some of that researchfulness is better than others (how ever one might understand 'better' -- more original? more significant? more rigorous??)
+Isn't that the premise of REF processes?

+**need to clarify this assumption and its value**.
+If this assumption is incorrect, then my decision to use the panel's feedback as a catalyst for this writing was poor, but it does not change the potential value of the writing to practice researchers. (have this sentence as footnote?).
+In this writing, I use the REF2021 panel's statement as a catalyst to understand and articulate _when_ practice research occurs.
+To do this I enter the mangle of practice.
+My concern is not to critique the statement or get mired in conjecture. **like a provocation.**

 The word in the REF2021 feedback that is perhaps most telling is the word _appeared_.
 What did the panelists see and read that led them to think or feel that?
 Does it means some practice researchers are more capable of disguising post hoc declarations of practice research?